dell/csm-docs/content/docs/csidriver/installation/helm/powerstore.md

 1. Run `git clone -b v2.4.0 https://github.com/dell/csi-powerstore.git` to clone the git repository.
 2. Ensure that you have created namespace where you want to install the driver.
 You can run `kubectl create namespace csi-powerstore` to create a new one. "csi-powerstore" is just an example.
 You can choose any name for the namespace.
    But make sure to align to the same namespace during the whole installation.
-3. Check `helm/csi-powerstore/driver-image.yaml` and confirm the driver image points to new image.
-4. Edit `samples/secret/secret.yaml` file and configure connection information for your PowerStore arrays changing following parameters:
+3. Edit `samples/secret/secret.yaml` file and configure connection information for your PowerStore arrays changing following parameters:
     - *endpoint*: defines the full URL path to the PowerStore API.
     - *globalID*: specifies what storage cluster the driver should use
     - *username*, *password*: defines credentials for connecting to array.